HONORABLE HONEST CONSERVATIVE

 As part of his general law practice, David has served as City Attorney for the City of Jacksboro for 34 years, and as General Counsel to the Jack County Hospital District for 31 years.
 He is also a Credentialed Advanced mediator, having mediated well over a thousand cases.
 An AV-rated attorney by Martindale-Hubbell and a Fellow of the Texas Bar Foundation, Spiller has been named a Top-Rated Lawyer in Texas and is a Founding Member of the Pro Bono College of the State Bar of Texas.
 David is a member of American Board of Trial Advocates (ABOTA), an invitation-only national association of more than 7,600 experienced trial lawyers and judges spread among 96 chapters in all 50 states and the District of Columbia.

 Additionally, David served as a Trustee of the Jacksboro Independent School District for 26 years.
 This session, Representative Spiller was honored to be named a recipient of the Founders Distinguished Service Award by Friends of Texas Public Schools.
-Spiller was also named a 2021 Faith & Family Values Champion by Texas Values, which promotes and supports religious liberty, marriage, family, and human life.
+Spiller was also named a 2021 Faith & Family Values Champion by Texas Values and a Courageous Conservative by the Texas Conservative Coalition.